BindBC/bindbc-sdl/README.md

 ```

 ### The dynamic binding
 The dynamic bindings require no special configuration when using DUB to manage your project.
 There is no link-time dependency.
 At runtime, the SDL shared libraries are required to be on the shared library search path of the user's system.
-On Windows, this is typically handled by distributed the SDL DLLs with your program.
+On Windows, this is typically handled by distributing the SDL DLLs with your program.
 On other systems, it usually means installing the SDL runtime libraries through a package manager.

 To load the shared libraries, you need to call the appropriate load function.